 THE BAIL: If the police come, they can arrest you!
 In Los Angeles, most domestic violence arrests are felonies with a bail of $50,000 per statute.
-The bail premiums with an attorney are 7 to 8%, which is lower then what you would pay without an attorney.
-The current Supreme Court directive to set bails at $0 for most cases does not apply to domestic violence.
+The bail premiums with an attorney are 7 to 8%, which is lower than what you would pay without an attorney.
+The current Supreme Court directive to set bail at $0 for most cases does not apply to domestic violence.
 If you recently bailed out on a domestic violence case – call us – we will help you get some of your bail premium back.

 THE CHARGES: Penal Code section 273.5 is a wobbler.
 Wobbler is a kind of case that can be charged as a felony or misdemeanor.
 By far, most domestic violence cases in Los Angeles are misdemeanors.
-A misdemeanor is a lot better then felony because you can not go to prison or be on felony probation.
+A misdemeanor is a lot better than a felony because you can not go to prison or be on felony probation.
 Yet, all misdemeanor Penal Code 273.5 cases are deportable if you are not a US citizen.
 So, you have to fight any domestic violence case to avoid deportation.

 Penal Code 243(e)(1) is not domestic violence.
 It is considered to be a battery – which usually means that there were no visible injuries reported.
-This is a much better charge then domestic violence.
+This is a much better charge than domestic violence.
 Often, a person who is not a US citizen will be very happy to plea to Penal Code 243(e)(1) instead of Penal Code 273.5(a).
 Of course, this is not true if you are innocent – in a situation like this you might have to fight your case to win.
 Los Angeles Criminal Defense Attorney is here to help you win your case.

-- You must have heard about your right not to talk to the police or the court under the US Constitution (so-called the 5th amendment right not to incriminate yourself).
-You might not have heard of your wife (husband) right as a victim not to testify in court under California Law.
+- You must have heard about your right not to talk to the police or the court under the US Constitution (the so-called 5th amendment right not to incriminate yourself).
+You might not have heard of your wife’s (husband’s) right as a victim not to testify in court under California Law.
 California Code of Civil procedure 1219 says, “…a court shall not imprison or otherwise confine or place in custody the victim of a sexual assault or domestic violence crime for contempt if the contempt consists of refusing to testify concerning that sexual assault or domestic violence crime.”.
 This means that even if the police force your wife to come to court – they cannot force her to testify against you.
 Because most cases are based on live testimony of witnesses – not having a witness can result in a case being dismissed.
 If the victim refuses to testify – the DA might have no choice but to dismiss your domestic violence case.
-Keep in mind that telling someone not to go to court or police is a serious crime and a violation of Penal Code 136 – dissuading a witness.
+Keep in mind that telling someone not to go to court or the police is a serious crime and a violation of Penal Code 136 – dissuading a witness.
 It is best if you call a domestic violence defense attorney to help you win a domestic violence case.

 - Sometimes winning is getting a good deal.
-If you are faced with a misdemeanor that can get you deported – getting a misdemeanor that will not get you deported is winning domestic violence case.
+If you are faced with a misdemeanor that can get you deported – getting a misdemeanor that will not get you deported is winning a domestic violence case.
 If you are faced with a prison sentence – getting probation is winning a domestic violence case.
 For misdemeanor prosecution – (Penal Code section 273.5 or 243(e)(1)) – the DA will often offer probation with some jail, some community service, domestic violence classes, and fines.
 Los Angeles Criminal Defense Attorney can get your case dismissed – as he did for his other clients.